 This comes down to communication.
 Your marketing team should relay what the source of the leads was and what type of content they interacted with.
 With this information, your sales team will know what offer(s) your leads are interested in and can follow up accordingly.

 On the flip side, your sales team can give your marketing team feedback on the quality of the leads and how they have been converting.
-This insight can then be applied to future campaigns.
+Apply insights to future campaigns.

 8. Strengthen Your Relationships with Existing Clients

 What has made your existing accounts convert in the past?
-What offers were they interested in?
+Any offers they are interested in?
 What channels did you use to market to them?

 Look at past marketing and sales data to identify trends that could be applied to your new marketing campaigns.
 Understand your audience’s purchasing habits and identify where there might be opportunities for repeat business.